Robert-octavo/Robert-octavo/README.md

 - 👋 Hi, I’m Robert Ortega
-- 👀 I’m interested in programming (c, python, javascript)
+- 👀 I’m interested in Web Development (Python, javascript)
-- 🌱 I’m currently learning c
+- 🌱 I’m currently learning Django and Flask
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...